 Digital PR Keynote for the PRSA Independant Practitioners Group

-3:01 – Schwartzman on the effects of new technology: “…for the first time the media is not necessarily God anymore…now we're finding savvy organizations and individuals are blogging their point of view or tape recording their interviews…its really changing the balance of power.”
+3:01 – Schwartzman on the effects of new technology: “…for the first time the media is not necessarily God anymore…now we're finding savvy organizations and individuals are blogging their point of view or tape recording their interviews…its changing the balance of power.”

 5:00 – Schwartzman discusses the growth of the new media.

-5:51 – Schwartzman talks about the need for public relations professionals to embrace the new media: “…if we think strategically about new media…the money is moving from offline channels to online channels.
-So, we can either say, well, we have web guys and they handle that, or we can get involved.”
+5:51 – Schwartzman talks about the need for public relations professionals to embrace the new media: “…if we think strategically about new media…the money is moving from offline to online channels.
+So, we can say, well, we have web guys and they handle that, or we can get involved.”

 7:55 – Schwartzman talks about the Edelman podcast earSHOT.